 University Online Library.

 In-text citations are required when paraphrasing or quoting another source.
+Formatting and writing standards:

 This course requires the use of Strayer Writing Standards.
 For assistance and information,

 please refer to the University Writing Standards link in the left-hand menu of your course.
+Confidentiality: Since you will be addressing real issues in real organizations in your

 assignments, it is important to respect confidentiality.
 Feel free to use an alias for any company